-Before starting the article, we would like to invite you to take a look at the panoramic video of Vietnam from North to South by drone.
+Before going to the main content of the article, we would like to invite you to take a look at the panoramic video of Vietnam from North to South by drone.

 1. Ha Long Bay

-Having been known for thousands of limestone islands that emerged from the emerald water, the Bay is surrounded by a spectacular seascape.
-You will want to sign up for a boat trip to cruise along the maze of channels and uniquely shaped-islets.
-You can also go kayaking and caving to experience the enchanting beauty of the tropical islands.
+Having been known for thousands of limestone islands that emerged from the emerald water, the bay is surrounded by a spectacular seascape.
+You will want to sign up for a boat trip to cruise along the maze of channels and uniquely shaped islets.
+You can also go kayaking and caving to experience the enchanting beauty of this wonderland.

-Although it can get too touristy during the high season, with what it has to offer, Ha Long Bay is totally worth your visit.
+Although it can get very touristy during the high season, with what it has to offer, Ha Long Bay is totally worth your visit.